mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 * Respond to the [Dear Data project](http://www.dear-data.com/).
 There are videos to watch!
 * What novel/movie/or other piece of media would you like to see mapped?
 Example: [The Map of Middle Earth](http://lotrproject.com/map/#zoom=3&lat=-1315.5&lon=1500&layers=B)
+* How does web mapping affect your chosen discipline?
+What uses do you see in other classes or your future career?

 Specs: